 You can combine multiple search words using search connectors, sometimes called Boolean operators.
 Boolean operators include: AND, OR, NOT.

-Using connectors can improve the relevancy of your results, as the search engine or database will search your keywords in a more specific and filtered way.
+Combining your search words using connectors can improve the relevancy of your results, because connectors command the search engine or database you are using to search your keywords in a more specific and filtered way.

-Click on the Boolean searching tab to learn more about how to use connectors.
+Click on the Boolean searching tab above to learn more about how to use connectors.